tianniezing/iwo-milestone5/README.md

 ## Important before running the script

-The script `sample.sh` uses `wget`.
+The script `sample.sh` uses `wget` (and not a text file with the text of the site!).
 In order to make sure the script runs how it should, it is necessary to install `wget`.
 To install it, you have to type the following in the linux shell:

 ```bash
 sudo apt-get update